Tracking Progress Toward a Degree

-- You do not have to complete all of the courses in the recommended plan each semester to remain on track; you simply have to meet certain minimum requirements known as critical-tracking criteria.
+- Students do not have to complete all of the courses in the recommended plan each semester to remain on track; they simply have to meet certain minimum requirements known as critical-tracking criteria.

 - Critical-tracking criteria usually include a minimum GPA (UF or overall, depending on the college), completion of certain courses toward the major (critical-tracking or preprofessional courses) and a minimum GPA in the critical-tracking courses (tracking or preprofessional GPA).
 The critical tracking criteria for each major appear just before the recommended semester plan for that major; for many majors, critical-tracking courses are bolded in the semester plan.
-In the degree audit, a summary of critical-tracking criteria appears near the top of the audit.
+In the degree audit, critical-tracking criteria appear near the top of the audit.

-- All students admitted as freshmen are monitored in their first semester for the Semester 1 critical-tracking criteria, regardless of the number of hours you have earned through dual enrollment and credit by examination.
+- All students admitted as freshmen are monitored in their first fall/spring semester for Semester 1 critical-tracking criteria, regardless of the number of hours earned by the student through dual enrollment and credit by examination.

 - An off-track student will have a hold placed on his/her registration to ensure that the student meets with an adviser to discuss his/her progress.
-This allows you to determine what is necessary to get back on track, or to change to a more appropriate major.
+This allows the student to determine what is necessary to get back on track, or to change to a more appropriate major.

-- If you are off-track for two consecutive terms, you must change to a major more appropriate to your goals and performance.
-Once you select a new major, you should contact the college offering that major to schedule an appointment with an adviser to discuss changing majors.
+- If a student is off-track for two consecutive terms, he/she must change to a major more appropriate to the student’s goals and performance.
+Once the student selects a new major, he or she should contact the college offering that major to schedule an appointment with an adviser to discuss changing the major.

-- Advisers in the Academic Advising Center (AAC) in 100 Farrior Hall can help you identify potential majors and the AAC can refer you to the appropriate college(s) for information about specific majors.
+- Advisers in the Academic Advising Center in 100 Farrior Hall can help students identify potential majors and can refer them to the appropriate college(s) for information about specific majors.

-What is the purpose of monitoring your coursework?
+What is the purpose of monitoring a student's course work?

-The universal tracking system provides feedback on your progress in a major, helping you to find the best academic path to complete your degree.
+The universal tracking system provides feedback on a student's progress in a major, helping them to find the best academic path to complete their degree.

-How do you stay on track for your major?
+How do students stay on track for their major?

-You must complete the required critical-tracking courses with the necessary grades each semester.
+Students must complete the required critical-tracking courses with the necessary grades each semester.
 These courses also are listed by major in the catalog.
-The critical-tracking criteria are minimum requirements for progression; you should consult your degree audit and your adviser to ensure you meet all requirements for graduation.
+The critical-tracking criteria are simply minimum requirements for progression; students should consult their degree audit and their adviser to ensure they meet all requirements for graduation.

-How are you notified if you are off track for your major?
+How are students notified if they are off track for their major?

-A hold will be placed on your registration that requires you to meet with an adviser.
-You should review your holds on ISIS when planning your registration for the next semester.
+Students will receive a hold on their registration that requires them to meet with an adviser.
+Students should review their holds on ISIS when planning their registration for the next semester.

-How can you find the tracking criteria for other majors?
+How can students find the tracking criteria for other majors?

 Back to Top

-- Holds applied before advance registration prevent you from registering until you consult an adviser to develop an academic plan to complete the critical-tracking courses for the current major or identify a more appropriate major.
+- Holds applied before advance registration prevent students from registering until they consult an adviser to develop an academic plan to complete the critical-tracking courses for the current major or identify a more appropriate major.